 When enabled, fill only visible areas in the viewport.

 In the Tool Settings select the brush, material and color type to use with the tool.
 The Fill tool uses Fill Brush types.
 See 笔刷设置 for more information.

 If you have a large gap in an area that you want fill, you can use boundary strokes, a temporary auxiliary lines for closing open shapes.
 To create a boundary stroke use Alt-LMB and draw a line to close the desired area.

 When you are satisfied with the fill result you can delete the boundary strokes using the Clean Up tool in the Grease Pencil Menu in Edit Mode.

 A more automatic way to close gaps in an area that you want fill is using temporarily extended lines.
 Stroke Extension are temporary extended auxiliary lines for closing open shapes.
 Set a value more than zero to use the extended lines, click over the area you want to be filled and change the length of the strokes using PageUp PageDown or Wheel.
 When you are satisfied with the length and you are sure the temporarily strokes cross each other, click again to fill the area.

-Use Ctrl-LMB to change temporary to the active draw tool.
+Use Shift-LMB to change temporary to the active draw tool.
 For example to manually cover small areas difficult to reach for the Fill tool.
 See Draw Tool for more information.